Bill Delahunt: Tenure

-As one of his first initiatives in Congress, he created the bipartisan caucus on the United States Coast Guard, which he co-chaired with two other Coast Guard veterans, Reps.
+As one of his first initiatives in Congress, Delahunt created the bipartisan caucus on the United States Coast Guard in 1999, which he co-chaired with two other Coast Guard veterans, Reps.
 Howard Coble (R-NC) and Gene Taylor (D-MS).
 This benefited his district through getting the problems of outpaced resources and security recognized at the ports of Massachusetts.

-In November 2005, he met with Venezuelan President Hugo Chavez to arrange an assistance program in which Venezuela would supply winter home heating oil at a 40 percent price reduction to thousands of low-income Massachusetts residents.
+In November 2005, Delahunt met with President of Venezuela Hugo Chávez to arrange an assistance program in which Venezuela would supply winter home heating oil at a 40 percent price reduction to thousands of low-income Massachusetts residents.
 The program, which has since been expanded to help 500,000 people across the U.S., was carried out via the Venezuelan owned Citgo, and brought accusations that Delahunt was assisting an anti-American leader.
-Delahunt, however, has sometimes criticized Chavez, such as in a September 2006 letter expressing "profound disgust" at a speech given by Chavez to the United Nations, in which he personally attacked President George W. Bush.
-In the letter he urged that Chavez express disagreements "in a more constructive manner."
+Delahunt, however, sometimes criticized Chávez, such as in a September 2006 letter expressing disgust at a speech given by Chávez to the United Nations, in which he personally attacked President George W. Bush, calling it "silly" and "inappropriate".

-In the 110th Congress, Delahunt served as Chairman of the United States House Foreign Affairs Subcommittee on International Organizations, Human Rights, and Oversight.
+In the 110th U.S. Congress, Delahunt served as the chair of the United States House Foreign Affairs Subcommittee on International Organizations, Human Rights, and Oversight.

-He was a consistent opponent of the war in Iraq.
+Delahunt was a consistent opponent of the war in Iraq.
 However, on March 10, 2010, he voted against a measure to bring troops home from Afghanistan.